 I’ve been a tester on agile teams since 2000.
 I started out my career as a programmer/analyst, and I got interested in testing in the early 90s.
 Currently I’m a tester on the Pivotal Tracker Team, our product is an agile project tracking tool.

-My recent experience is testing SaaS products, both from a UI and API perspective, and I’ve done a bit of testing on our iOS product as well.
+My recent experience in the domain of software testing outsourcing is testing SaaS products, both from a UI and API perspective, and I’ve done a bit of testing on our iOS product as well.

 I like to share my experiences with others and learn new ideas, so I do a lot of writing and presenting at conferences.
 Janet Gregory and I have published two books: Agile Testing: A Practical Guide for Testers and Teams, and More Agile Testing: Learning Journeys for the Whole Team.